Resources + Tools

 Interested in Board Service?

 Nonprofit board or committee service can be a rewarding way to invest in your community, meet incredible people, build new skills and boost your resume, but, where do you start?

-- “So, You Think You Want to Be on a Board” lunch and learns are a great first step.
-Our next session is tentatively scheduled for July 30th.
-Watch our event listings!
+- “So, You Think You Want to Be on a Board” sessions are a great first step.
+Watch our event listings for upcoming dates!
 Companies can also invite MANP to deliver a private lunch and learn for their staff.
 Reach out to us at Learn@NonprofitMaine.org to discuss options.

 - The Emerging Leaders Program is a more in-depth program for people under 40 interested in boosting their leadership skills, expanding their personal and professional networks, and applying their leadership on nonprofit committees or boards.

 - Board Explorer is a new service designed to facilitate connections between individuals interested in serving on a board and organizations looking to enhance their boards with new perspectives and talents.
 Check it out!